Landlord Negligence Lawyers

 - No fire escapes

-- Basements and cellars of multiple dwellings may not be occupied unless the conditions meet New York’s minimum requirements for light, air, sanitation and egress
+- Basements and cellars of multiple dwellings may not be occupied unless the conditions meet their state’s minimum requirements for light, air, sanitation and egress

 - Lack of accommodation for disabled tenants including handicap elevators, and allowing seeing-eye dogs—even if their properties have a no-pets policy.
-Failure to do so is considered housing discrimination by New York Law
+Failure to do so is considered housing discrimination by state law

 Landlords are required by law to perform property routine maintenance avoid the following hazardous utility defects on their properties: